Logarithmic negative tangency and root stacks: Refined punctured theory: construction and examples

-To each combinatorial type we associate a rational polyhedral cone.
-Details may be found in \cite[Proposition~2.37]{PuncturedMaps}.
-The cone is embedded in an orthant, whose coordinates correspond to edge lengths and vertex positions in $\Rplus^k$.
-The cone is the locus where these quantities arise from a piecewise linear map from a metrised graph, with slopes as specified above.
-Specialisations of combinatorial types, including automorphisms, induce face maps.
-The colimit of the resulting diagram of cones produces a cone stack, referred to as the moduli space of \textbf{tropical punctured maps}.
-The stack will be denoted:
+where the coordinates in the first factor assign a length $\ell_e \in \Rplus$ to each edge, and the coordinates in the second factor assign a position $\ftrop(v) \in \upsigma_v$ to each vertex.
+The cone $\uptau_\Theta$ is the locus where these quantities arise from a piecewise linear map from a metrised graph, with slopes as specified by $\Theta$.